Snowfable/home-ed-resources/index.md

 ## Oxford Owl for Home
 Lots of free reading resources for Primary age.
 [Read here.](https://www.oxfordowl.co.uk/for-home/)

+## Papersnake
+Papersnake is easy and free access to download a variety of paper: isometric, graph, logarithmic, manuscript, dot, square and more.
+[Print here.](https://www.papersnake.com)

 ## Paw Print Badges
 Free challenge packs and other downloads.
 Many activities can be completed indoors.
 Badges cost but are optional.
 [Challenge here.](https://www.pawprintbadges.co.uk)